 Of course, you should experiment and find what works best for you.

-Ultimately, to get the benefits of fasting, your goal is to go as long as you can without food.
-The more often, and the longer, you go without calories, the more benefit you will get.
+Ultimately, to get the benefits of fasting, your goal is to go as long as possible without food.
+The more you go without calories, the more help you will get.

-So some days you might end up with a 20 or 24 hour fast if you don’t eat until late in the day.
-While other days, you might start your feeding window a couple hours after waking due to an early meeting or other life event.
+So some days, you might end up with a 20 or 24-hour fast if you don’t eat until late in the day.
+While other days, you might start your feeding window a couple of hours after waking due to an early meeting or another life event.

 As a general rule, the benefits from fasting come when your body has gone 12-18 hours without ingesting any calories.
 This is why the 16-hour fast every day is so powerful.

-When I first started fasting, I tracked my hours closely to make sure I hit the 16 hour fast each day.
+When I first started fasting, I tracked my hours closely to ensure I hit the 16-hour fast daily.

 Nowadays, my appetite tells me when to eat and not eat.

-If you are just starting out, I suggest you track your feeding and fasting hours.
-This just getting started because it helps you build the habit.
+Starting, I suggest you track your feeding and fasting hours.
+This is just getting started because it helps you build the habit.
 (Here's a new app from Kevin Rose for that: Zero.)

 Once you get the habit down, not only will you be amazed by how your appetite changes, but your new eating schedule will feel more and more natural as your hormones start to balance out.